Lurkars/ghs-server/README.md

 Go to the main menu in Gloomhaven Secretary (GHS) and click on **Connect to Server**.
 Enter the server's IP/Hostname into **Host** (on same machine just use `localhost`), set **Port** to `8080` (if not changed default port).

 On the first time, just choose the **Password** of your choice.
 This will create a new Game with this password.
 Afterwards, any connection to the server will need the same password to be set (It is not changeable by now!).
+Alternatively make the instance [public](#run-public) to allow multiple games/passwords.

 ## Missing / Upcoming